Syrian refugees in the unofficial settlement in Ghazed, Lebanon November 2017

 When it comes to air pollution, the culprits can be found in both the traffic and the eight power plants that run with diesel and oil to produce electricity.
 Hoyaek says they are old and dangerous to the environment and they don’t provide sufficient amounts of energy.
 Lebanese are forced to compensate for the electricity shortage with private generators.

 “There’s a lot of these generators and they cause a lot of health problems.
-To all of this you add Syrians, who compete with Jordanians for apartments, jobs and also water and electricity.
+To all of this you add Syrians, who compete with Lebanese for apartments, jobs and also water and electricity.
 Consumption levels are a million times higher.
 It’s like living in a massive landfill.”

 Hoyaek says that in 2010, the ministry started to plan strategies to mitigate environmental problems, but the Syrian crisis has slowed the process down.
 There was never enough money for the projects anyhow, and now there’s even less.